-The In-Line flow meters are available for $\frac{1}{2}$ " to 6" piping.
+The In-Line flow meters are available for 1⁄2" to 6" piping.
 The principle difference between the 504FTB and 534FTB is the type and efficiency of flow conditioner which can be seen in the two photographs shown above.

 - 504FTB has only a small perforated plate flow conditioner.
-Requires straight runs in the 15 to 40 D range to obtain field data with-in 2% of the laboratory calibration.
+Its installation requires straight runs in the 15 to 40 D range to obtain field data within 2% of the laboratory calibration.
 So field calibration may be needed depending on the accuracy needed. - 534FTB has a venturi flow conditioner.
 This has no straight run requirements to be within 2% of the laboratory calibration.
 Field calibration is generally not needed.